Spyobird/blog/content/posts/marks.md

 \text{MR}=\text{MC}\\\Rightarrow\frac{41}{7}-\frac{1}{70}Q_\ell^*=0.2\\\Rightarrow Q_\ell^*=396\\\Rightarrow P^*_\ell=\frac{106}{35}\approx3.03
 $$

 Again, since $0\leq P_\ell^*\leq 5$, this is an acceptable price and quantity.
 Similar to the small bottles case, we have seen the other question $Q_\ell=320-40P_\ell$, which has the optimal price and quantity of $P^*_\ell=4.10$ and $Q_\ell^*=156$ respectively.
-However, this price falls outside the range $5<P_\ell^*\leq 8$, and hence is not found on the demand function.
+However, this price falls outside the range $5\ltP_\ell^*\leq 8$, and hence is not found on the demand function.
 With large bottles, M&S would sell 396 units at a price of £3.03 per unit.
 The total profits from large bottles is given below.

 $$
 \pi_\ell = \text{TR}-\text{TC}\\=396(\frac{106}{35})-(10+0.2(396))\\=1199.314-89.2\\=1105.114\approx1105.11
 $$

 M&S earns a total of £1105.11 selling large bottles.
-Notice that the profits from selling small bottles are larger than selling large bottles, so $\pi_s>\pi_\ell$.
+Notice that the profits from selling small bottles are larger than selling large bottles, so $\pi_s\gt\pi_\ell$.
 Since M&S is profit maximising, and they are able to choose which product to produce for the market, M&S will choose to sell small bottles and earn the higher profit of £1124.87.

 Comparing with the previous model using price discrimination, M&S makes a total of £1202.80.
 This is higher than this combined consumption model which has a profit of £1124.87.
 By identifying the two types of consumers in the market, M&S can differentiate their products to cater to the different consumers.
 This allows M&S to sell the smoothie to different consumers at different prices.
 Price discrimination allows M&S to earn a larger share of the consumer surplus as profits, making M&S better off.